-NSEC5 is a new proposal for providing authenticated denial of existence for DNSSEC, i.e., for providing authenticated responses to DNS queries for names that do not exist in a zone.
-NSEC5 simultaneously guarantees two security properties: (1) privacy against offline zone enumeration, and (2) integrity of zone contents, even if an adversary compromises the authoritative nameserver responsible for responding to DNS queries for the zone.
-By contrast, today's DNSSEC protocol can guarantee one of these properties, but not both.
-This paper argues that NSEC5 can be made practical and performant.

-To that end, we present a new version of NSEC5.
-Our NSEC5 redesign features a fast and efficient verifiable random function (VRF) based on elliptic curve cryptography, along with a new cryptographic proof of its security.
-We also redesign the DNS protocol surrounding NSEC5, leveraging precomputation to improve performance and DNS-level optimizations to shorten responses.
-Next, we present the first implementation of NSEC5-extending widely-used DNS software to present a full-fledged nameserver and recursive resolver that support NSEC5-and evaluate their performance under aggressive query loads.
-We believe that our performance results indicate that NSEC5 can be a practical solution for DNSSEC deployments.
+NSEC5 is proposed modification to DNSSEC that simultaneously guarantees two security properties: (1) privacy against offline zone enumeration, and (2) integrity of zone contents, even if an adversary compromises the authoritative nameserver responsible for responding to DNS queries for the zone.
+This paper redesigns NSEC5 to make it both practical and performant.
+Our NSEC5 redesign features a new fast verifiable random function (VRF) based on elliptic curve cryptography (ECC), along with a cryptographic proof of its security.
+This VRF is also of independent interest, as it is being standardized by the IETF and being used by several other projects.
+We show how to integrate NSEC5 using our ECC-based VRF into the DNSSEC protocol, leveraging precomputation to improve performance and DNS protocol-level optimizations to shorten responses.
+Next, we present the first full-fledged implementation of NSEC5extending widely-used DNS software to present a nameserver and recursive resolver that support NSEC5-and evaluate their performance under aggressive DNS query loads.
+Our performance results indicate that our redesigned NSEC5 can be viable even for highthroughput scenarios.